-Finally, one of the most important steps of managing remote teams is making them feel like they’re part of the family.
+Finally, one of the most important steps of managing a hybrid team is making all team members feel like they’re part of one family.

-Although offering various modes of communication is great, it’s also worth ensuring that you push your work-from-home staff to stay connected with regular meetings.
+Although offering various modes of communication is great, it’s also worth ensuring that you push your home-working staff to stay connected with regular meetings.

 Depending on your company and how often things change around the office, you might host a conference once per week where you discuss goals and accomplishments.